Blockchain and Biometrics: Survey, GDPR Analysis, and Future Directions: Future Directions and Use Cases

 \subsubsection{The integration should not rely on blockchain for privacy}

-One of the intrinsic characteristics of the blockchain is providing pseudonymity.
-This feature enables entities to exchange data with each other without knowing the identity of one another.
-As a result, some existing integration \cite{Ref30, Ref34} rely on this attribute to offer privacy protection in biometric systems.
-However, blockchain entities are not fully anonymous as they need to use a public key to send and receive transactions.
-In fact, such secrecy can be provided by encryption without the need to use blockchain.
-On the contrary, since permissionless blockchain is transparent and the history of all transactions is accessible to anyone, one can deanonymize users using profiling \cite{Ref80}.
-Therefore, any framework incorporating the blockchain into biometrics should not consider blockchain as a privacy-preserving add-on.
+One of the intrinsic characteristics of blockchain is providing pseudonymity.
+This feature enables entities to exchange data with each other without knowing the identity of each other.
+As a result, some existing integration \cite{Ref30, Ref34} relies on this attribute to offer protection of privacy in biometric systems.
+However, blockchain entities are not fully anonymous, as they need to use a public key to send and receive transactions.
+In fact, such secrecy can be provided by encryption without the need to use a blockchain.
+In contrast, since the permissionless blockchain is transparent and the history of all transactions is accessible to anyone, users can be deanonymized using profiling \cite{Ref80}.
+Therefore, any framework that incorporates blockchain into biometrics should not consider blockchain as a privacy-preserving add-on.